juju-solutions/layer-apache-bigtop-plugin/DEV-README.md

-charm only needs to handle the single relation, it does not need to install or manage the Apache Hadoop libraries, and it is decoupled from the distribution, enabling easy swapping of the plugin from one distribution (in this case, vanilla Apache Hadoop) with another.
+charm only needs to handle the single relation, it does not need to install or manage the Apache Hadoop libraries, and it is decoupled from the distribution, enabling easy swapping of the plugin from one distribution (in this case, Apache Bigtop Hadoop) with another.

 Additionally, the `JAVA_HOME`, `HADOOP_HOME`, `HADOOP_CONF_DIR`, and other
 environment variables will be set via `/etc/environment`.
 This includes putting